 Boat Mooring Equipment

-Plow-style anchors: Usually stored onboard a vessel these anchors can hold effectively in grass, mud and sand and offer a lot of versatility.
+Usually stored onboard a vessel these anchors can hold effectively in grass, mud, and sand and offer a lot of versatility.

-Mushroom anchors: The most common choice for boaters when mooring, these mooring anchors are available in weights up to several thousand pounds.
-These anchors dig in while the shape adds suction, giving you extra staying power.
+The most common choice for boaters when mooring, these mooring anchors are available in weights from 25 pounds up to 1000 pounds or more.
+These anchors dig in deep while the shape adds suction, giving you extra staying power.

-Pyramid anchors: constructed of steel with a more concentrated weight design and smaller size than mushroom anchors these anchors offer a holding power is up to ten times their weight.
+Constructed of steel with a more concentrated weight design and smaller size than mushroom anchors these anchors offer a holding power is up to ten times their weight.
 These are often used in long-term, permanent, mooring systems at many marinas.

-Helix anchors: The most difficult to install but also the strongest.
+The most difficult to install but also the strongest.
 They allow for optimum protection of marine wildlife and habitat thus are considered the best eco-mooring systems.
 Because they’re screwed into the ground they offer the most holding power, with 4-5 times the holding strength of other mooring systems.
 They are ideal for heavy vessel mooring systems.

-Navy/Kedge anchors: Used by massive navy and military barges and vessels, due to their heavy weight.
+Used exclusively by the massive navy and military barges and vessels, due to their heavyweight.

 Along with a good mooring anchor, you also need the right gear to connect with, starting with two high-quality galvanized chains: one lightweight and one heavy.
 The lighter chain will connect to the heavy one with a swivel shackle to allow for maneuvering, and measures about as long as the water is deep.
 The heavy chain is connected to the mooring anchor and will rest on the ocean floor to provide additional weight.
 The length of the chain should be equal to 1.5 times the depth of the water to provide enough weight for mooring.